Dangerous Holiday Traditions

 Besides causing immense environmental harm through different forms of pollution and wildfires driven by pyrotechnics, we must remember who else is directly harmed by fireworks.

-We are unaware of how many people may be triggered by hearing the booming sounds of fireworks; this includes those with post-traumatic stress disorder (PTSD) either from being a veteran, being in an accident or disaster, or any other reason.
+We're often unaware of how many people may be triggered by hearing the booming sounds of fireworks.
+This includes those with post-traumatic stress disorder (PTSD) either from being a veteran, being in an accident or disaster, or any other reason.

 Cats, dogs, and other companion animals are susceptible to these sounds and are so frightened that it induces anxiety and panic attacks.
 Wild animals, too, are so disturbed that they abandon their young and often die from panic attacks.
 Many animals die from the resulting pollution and debris that contaminate their homes.

 Fireworks are known to be a tradition of celebration for various holidays and events.
 But with the numerous hazards and harmful effects that result from them, is there a point where we draw the line?
-We all claim to want to stop climate change, and we have seen that it is no longer an imminent threat as it is already occurring.
+We all claim to want to stop climate change, and we have seen that it's no longer an imminent threat as it's already occurring.

 While policy change is necessary to mitigate these effects, there also needs to be enough people actively making healthier lifestyle choices for the environment, which undoubtedly includes minimizing firework use.